bgalitsky/relevance-based-on-parse-trees/README.md

   <li>/fca (Formal Concept Analysis learning)</li>
   <li>/taxonomies (for search support, taxonomies are auto-mined from the web)

+  4) Try running tests which will give you a hint on how to integrate OpenNLP.Similarity functionality into your application.
+You can start with [Matcher test](https://github.com/bgalitsky/relevance-based-on-parse-trees/blob/949bac8c2a41c21a1e54fec075f2966d693114a4/src/test/java/opennlp/tools/parse_thicket/matching/PTMatcherTest.java) and observe how long paragraphs can be linguistically matched (you can compare this with just an intersection of keywords)

+  5) Look at [example POMs](https://github.com/bgalitsky/relevance-based-on-parse-trees/tree/master/examples) for how to better integrate into your existing project

   Manual downloading is required:
   /new_vn
   /w2v (where word2vector model needs to be downloaded)

+## Creating a simple project

+  Create a project from [MyMatcher.java](https://github.com/bgalitsky/relevance-based-on-parse-trees/tree/master/examples/MyMatcher.java)

 ## Engines and Systems of OpenNLP.Similarity